Learn / Guides / Customer journey mapping (CJM) guide

 The 10 best customer journey mapping tools to grow your business

 Now you know the importance of building a customer journey map—you’ve nailed down your why, and maybe even started on your how.

 Customer journey mapping tools are your vehicle to building a data-driven customer journey map (CJM).
-In this chapter, we’ll walk you through three categories of tools, and how to choose the right tool(s) for your business.
+In this chapter, we’ll walk you through three categories of tools, and how to choose the right tool(s) for your business to improve your workflow.